mason-lab/mason-lab.github.io/_pages/labhandbook.md

 <a name="curatorialwork"></a>
 ## Curatorial Work

 It is expected that each Mason Lab member will continue to the maintenance and growth of the bird collection at the LSUMNS.
-Each graduate student will spend at least one year as a curatorial assistant, where they will work with PI Mason and the collections managers on a variety of tasks, including specimen preparation, accessioning new specimens, processing loans, collections upkeep, and more.
+Each graduate student will spend at least one semester as a curatorial assistant, where they will work with PI Mason and the collections managers on a variety of tasks, including specimen preparation, accessioning new specimens, processing loans, collections upkeep, and more.

 Stay tuned for more guidelines and policy on working in the collections.